samvelie/code_challenge_pg_sql/README.md

 Add the following routes.
 Do them in the suggested order below.

+#### Base Mode

-* `GET /treats` returns a list of potential treats (e.g. cupcakes, goldfish, etc) and their image URLs
+* `GET /treats` returns a list of potential treats (e.g. cupcakes, goldfish, etc) and their image URLs.
-* `POST /treats` expects a treat description and link to a url image
+* `POST /treats` expects a treat description and link to a url image.

+#### Hard Mode
+GET requests can pass some data to the server as part of the URL (ex. see below ```/treats?q=donut```.
+This stack overflow link was useful to see where the this data is stored on the express request object: [GET parameters after q](http://stackoverflow.com/questions/17007997/how-to-access-the-get-parameters-after-in-express).

 * `GET /treats?q=donut` should return only treats that match the query parameter

 ## TODO